timothyf/gameday_api/README.md

 # GamedayApi

-ALSO BE SURE TO CHECKOUT MY MORE RECENT [IMPLEMENTATION IN NODE.JS](https://github.com/timothyf/gameday_api_node)
+Be sure to checkout my more recent [IMPLEMENTATION IN NODE.JS](https://github.com/timothyf/gameday_api_node)

 ## Installation